-If you’re a high school junior thinking of applying for a summer program, internship, or other activity, you may need a resume as part of your application package.
+If you’re a high school student thinking of applying for an internship, job, or other activity, you may need a resume as part of your application package.
 It’s also possible that, come fall of your senior year, you’ll need a resume for some of your college applications.
 If you’ve never written a resume before, it can seem like a daunting proposition.
 Keep reading to learn how to put together a resume that will not only help you land an opportunity, but will also be a useful tool for you in the years to come.

 You’ll want to have several bolded headings on your resume for gathering the various categories of information listed there.
 Each heading should be followed by a list of the activities or experiences that fit in that category.
 For each item, write a brief description of what you did for that activity.
 Finally, in the right-hand column, include the start and end date for the activity (or if you’re still engaged in an activity, you can say “[start date]-present”).
 When ordering the activities, list them chronologically, from the most recent to the oldest.